AjaniBenoit/Final_Project/README.md

 3. Are DUI fatalities increasing or decreasing across all 50 States?
 4. Can we predict the number of traffic fatalities for 2021 using Machine learning?

+### Exploratory Data Analysis

+Python and Jupyter Notebook were used to complete an exploratory analysis of the Performance_measure.csv file, STSI_Combined.csv file and the Table_1.csv file.

+The Performance_measure.csv file was loaded and read into a data frame.
+For the initial analysis of the data it was determined that we would only examine Core Outcomes that were Traffic Fatalities.
+All other outcomes were removed from the database.
+The mean and standard deviation was calculated for each State from 2011 to 2020.

+The cleaned Performance_measure data frame was read into a .csv file to be used in the Machine learning portion of the project.

+The STSI_Combined.csv file and Table_1 file were both loaded and read into separate data frames.
+The data frames were then merged.
+Duplicate columns were dropped.
+The mean and standard deviation was calculated for each state as well as for the years between 2016 and 2020.

 ### Machine learning